corda/corda-docs-portal/content/en/release-notes/_index.md

 Investigations are in progress following the release of Log4j 2.17.0.
 As Corda’s explicit disabling of Java serialization is an effective countermeasure against the vulnerabilities, the update to Log4j 2.17.0 (or the latest version at that time) will be available at the end of January 2022.

-The CENM 1.5.3 update has been released.
+Updates for CENM 1.5.3 and the CENM Management Console have been released.
 Please check the [patch release timetable](#corda-and-cenm-patch-release-timetable-for-apache-log4j-issue) for the updated schedule of outstanding patches.

 All fixes move dependencies to Log4j 2.16.0.